Colloquium: Spintronics in graphene and other two-dimensional materials: State of the art in graphene spintronics

 The relative strength of the induced spin-orbit couplings can be extracted from magneto-transport experiments. \citet{wang_strong_2015} demonstrated pure interface-induced SOC enhancement by performing weak anti-localization measurements, see Fig.~\ref{fig:exploting-soc}(c).
 The last two terms in Eq.~\eqref{eq:graphene/TMDC} possesses different symmetry with respect to mirror reflection, which provides different signatures in the quantum-interference correction to the conductivity.
 In the absence of inter-valley scattering, the magneto-conductance is given by \cite{McCann_Falko2}

 where $F(z)=\log z+\Psi(1/2+1/z)$, $\Psi(x)$ is the digamma function, and $B_{i}\equiv \hbar/(4e\ell_i^2)$.
 Here $\ell_{\textrm{sym}(\textrm{asy})}$ correspond to the spin diffusion lengths limited by mirror symmetric (asymmetric) spin-orbit terms, whereas $\ell_{\phi}$ represents the phase-coherence length limited by inelastic scattering (phonons or electron-electron interactions).
 While spin dephasing induced by mirror asymmetric terms (i.e., the Bychkov-Rashba coupling) should be manifested as a weak anti-localization effect at low temperatures and fields, the mirror symmetric terms (i.e., the spin-valley locking term $\lambda$) introduces an effective saturation of the decoherence times, leading to a suppression of the magneto-conductance at the lowest fields ($B<B_{\textrm{sym}}$).
 A similar crossover is expected in TMDC monolayers \cite{Ochoa_etal4}.
 In hybrid graphene-TMDC systems, a weak anti-localization behavior is systematically reported, as discussed previously, in a wide range of carrier concentrations \cite{wang_strong_2015, Wang_etalPRX, Yang_etal_PRB, Yang_etal2D}, suggesting a dominance of mirror asymmetric terms.
-Extracting the strength of the couplings requires the knowledge of the underlying spin-relaxation mechanism, which is the subject of Section \ref{sec:relaxation}.
-Overall, the observation of similar results with different dichalcogenides indicates the robust and strong nature of proximity-induced SOC enhancement in graphene-TMDC heterostructures.
+Extracting the strength of the couplings requires the knowledge of the underlying spin-relaxation mechanism, which is the subject of Section \ref{sec:relaxation}. {\purple Alternatively, for quantizing fields one can trace the effect of different SOC couplings in the sequence of Landau levels \cite{Cysne2018b, Khoo2018}.} Overall, the observation of similar results with different dichalcogenides indicates the robust and strong nature of proximity-induced SOC enhancement in graphene-TMDC heterostructures.

+{\purple The possible topological phases created by proximity-induced SOC are largely enriched in graphene multilayers.
+In that case, the band topologies crucially depend on the (parity) number of layers and stacking order, and can be tuned by displacement field \cite{Zaletel2019}.
+The fundamental observation is that layer-resolved spin-valley couplings enter as an effective Kane-Mele mass in the low-energy chiral bands of rhombohedral stacks due to the equivalence between layer and sublattice projections.
+In bilayer graphene/TMDC heterostructures, recent electronic compressibility measurements have revealed a SOC-induced band inversion compatible with $\lambda=1.7$ meV \cite{Island2019}, very close to theoretical estimations.
+In these devices, magnetotransport data suggests the existence of helical edge channels.
+Although backscattering (similarly to the monolayer case discussed above) is not forbidden by time-reversal symmetry, these states are expected to be more resilient against mirror asymmetric (Rashba-like) couplings thanks to interlayer coupling.}